 No matter what you look like or how much self-esteem you have, sometimes I think we all have those days (or weeks).
 Your hair is out of control…all your pants are too tight…there is a pimple the size of a Volkswagen on your forehead.
-Let’s just blame it all on HORMONES.

 Penelope [the pig-faced girl]

-Her parents keeps her hidden in their estate and parades a succession of rich young men in front of Penelope (who is hidden behind a mirror) in an attempt to find her a husband that can break the curse.
+Her parents (Catherin O’ Hara and Richard Grant) keep her hidden in their estate.
+Her only company is the parade of rich young men who visit Penelope (who is hidden behind a mirror) in an attempt to find a husband that will break the curse.
 Even though they like Penelope for her money, none of them can bear to look at her.
 But this doesn’t break Penelope’s spirit.
 She is happy with her books and her gardening.

 With her face covered in her ‘signature’ purple scarf, Penelope eventually becomes an overnight celebrity.
-Instead of running from people to hide her face she shows the world who she really is-the person inside and not the ‘pig-faced girl‘ they saw in the tabloids.
+Instead of running from people to hide her face, she shows the world who she really is-the person inside and not the ‘pig-faced girl‘ they saw in the tabloids.

-I don’t want to tell you the whole story, you can rent it for yourselves on Netflix.
+I don’t want to tell you the whole story, and you can rent it for yourselves on Netflix.
 I guess my point is more about being happy with ourselves and not letting the world define us by their idea of what is beautiful.

 When it comes to Chick Flicks, sometimes I would like to see more women who get the guy, not because she is the prettiest choice, but because she is the best choice.
 I love the movie The Mirror Has Two Faces because Jeff Bridges eventually falls in love with Barbra Streisand for herself (ok…and I LOVE Barbra…she’s like buttah), not for her looks.